JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ---
-also we should ahve soemthing implicating the use of p[eople as the arbiters for trust in central regs , which precisely cucking translets to these contracts re wooten.link/uniswap
+also we should ahve soemthing implicating the use of p[eople as the arbiters for trust in central regs , which precisely cucking translets to these contracts re ~~wooten.link/uniswap~~ link 2 in note 8 of PREV.

 and obvs with this, you are very explicitly assuming liability to earn trust, whcih is exactly what fucking SCP is supposed to handle i should have a fn harping on this and use it as pressure for SCP#25